evkx/evkx.github.io/content/models/byd/sealion_7/sealion_7_excellence/_index.md

 The trunk offers a cargo capacity of 520 liters (18.4 CU FT).
 With the rear seat folded down, this expands to 1789 liters (63.2 CU FT).
 Additionally, there is a frunk (front trunk) with a storage capacity of 58 liters (2.0 CU FT).

-The vehicle’s maximum weight is 2631 kg (5800 lbs), with a base weight of 2185 kg (4817 lbs).
-This allows for a maximum load of 446 kg (983 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 2631 kg (5800 lbs), with a base weight of 2360 kg (5203 lbs).
+This allows for a maximum load of 271 kg (597 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
-446kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.
+271kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

-This model is not available with a towbar.
-So, to pull a trailer, you must look at other models.
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1500 kg (3307 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/byd/sealion_7/sealion_7_excellence/trunk_1_st.jpg" title="BYD Sealion 7 Excellence" width="3000" height="1877"  >}}